KNOW ALL ABOUT FENNEL SEED OIL AND BUY ONLINE:

-The name originated from Latin word Foenum which means It is annual to biennial herb.
-It originated in Mediterranean now it is grown in many parts of the world.
+The name originated from the Latin word Foenum which means It is annual to the biennial herb.
+It originated in the Mediterranean now it is grown in many parts of the world.

 Shelf Life: Two Years

 Synonyms: Fennel oil, Sweet fennel oil, Foeniculum vulgare.

 Part Used: Whole plant and crushed seeds

 Color: Colorless to pale yellow